 A notorious noise maker

-Formula 1-like spoilers
+Formula 1-style spoilers

 If we want to tackle the problem at source, we must prevent air vortices from arising.
 Now you can use all kinds of streamlined shapes for your antenna installation, but of course that is anything but practical.
 So we have to do something about the shape of the construction to avoid air vortices.
-I do not mean fancy Formula 1-style spoilers, conduits, or diffusers.
+I do not mean fancy Formula 1-style spoilers or diffusers.
 Combating acoustic antenna noise is very simple.

 The spiral stair case